The Bhagavad Gita.

 “Where Krishna is Lord of Discipline and Arjuna is the archer, there do fortune, victory, abundance and morality exist.
 So I think.”

 My source is the Bhagavad Gita translated by Barbara Stoler Miller.
-Many other translations exist but this happens to be my favorite.
+Many other translations exist but this happens to be my favorite as a straight translation, without getting into meanings and symbolism.
 The choice of extracts are by no means exhaustive and are simply my personal choices, others may find verses that resonate even more strongly.
 We may view the battle at Kurukshitra as an actual call to arms or we may see it as symbolic of the struggle within ourselves to conquer the darker sides of our own nature.
-The Moslem may view Jihad as a call to destroy the infidel or he may view the “Holy War” as the struggle within ourselves to become worthy of the presence of God.
-It’s all in the interpretation and interpretations abound.